JeswinMS4/TRIAL_CycleGAN/README.md

 # CycleGAN
 A clean, simple and readable implementation of CycleGAN in PyTorch.
-I've tried to replicate the original paper as closely as possible, so if you read the paper the implementation should be pretty much identical.
+We've tried to replicate the original paper as closely as possible, so if you read the paper the implementation should be pretty much identical.
 The results from this implementation I would say is on par with the paper, I'll include some examples results below.

 ## Results
-The model was trained on Sketch<->Photo dataset.
+The model was trained on Sketch<->Photo dataset for 400 epochs.

 | Input | Generated |
 |:---:|:---:|